hr-survey.com

 Coaching

+Develops the skills and capabilities of others.
 Coaches employees in how to strengthen knowledge and skills to improve work performance.
-Provides clear, motivating, and constructive feedback.
-Helps employees to maintain high personal standards.
 Helps employees to understand responsibilities, authority, and expectations.
+Meets regularly with employees to coach them on areas that will enhance their performance

 Unsatisfactory